jmoiron/sqlx/index.md

 ## Advanced Scanning <a href="#advancedScanning" class="permalink" id="advancedScanning">&para;</a>

 `StructScan` is deceptively sophisticated.
-It supports embedded structs, and assigns to fields using an order of precedence that is identical to the way Go resolves embedded fields.
-This allows you to share common parts of a table model among many tables.
-For instance:
+It supports embedded structs, and assigns to fields using the same precedence rules that Go uses for embedded attribute and method access.
+A common use of this is sharing common parts of a table model among many tables, eg:

 ```go
 type AutoIncr struct {